dqtran91/NLP_CQM_Contraindications/GUIDE.md

 The TSRANGE datatype is equivalent to the CQL Interval values (HL7, 2023, Author's Guide).
 - <@ is the contains operator for TSRANGE and is equivalent to `during` between TIMESTAMPS and TSRANGES

-# VSAC Guide
+# Value Set Guide
-Almost all the value sets use the definition version of 20150430 except the following where there was no earlier version available
+Almost all the value sets use the definition version of 20150430 except the following where there were no earlier versions available
-, or where the version was the same year but different month and day:
+(except where it was the same year but different month and day):
 - Application of Graduated Compression Stockings (GCS): 20220212
 - Application of Intermittent Pneumatic Compression Devices (IPC): 20220212
 - Application of Venous Foot Pumps (VFP): 20220212